shaharv/alpine-openjdk-builds/README.md

 # alpine-openjdk-builds
-Alpine OpenJDK builds for reference and testing purposes.
+Alpine OpenJDK builds catalogue, for reference and testing purposes.